asuarez-yseop/LibCubeMacros-Test/README.md

 # LibCubeMacros-Test

-# This is a test to extract vba code from an excel file
+# This is a demo to extract vba code from an excel file

 Followed steps from the web page below to automatically create .bas files from Microsoft Excel file